IFZA vs RAKEZ vs Meydan vs DMCC: How to Compare the Four

 Can I move my company from one free zone to another later?

-Not easily.
-Each free zone is a separate authority and the company is a separate legal entity, so there is no simple migration.
-The practical route is to set up a new company in the free zone you want and wind down or transfer across from the old one — workable, but with cost and time attached.
-That is why getting the choice right at the start is worth the conversation.
+Sometimes, and it depends on the two free zones.
+Each free zone is its own authority, so a move only works where both publish a route for it.
+DMCC does: its Schedule of Charges lists Transfer of Incorporation (from DMCC) at AED 4,035.
+Where there is no published route, the practical option is to set up a new company in the free zone you want and wind down the old one — workable, but with cost and time attached.
+Either way, getting the choice right at the start is the cheaper move.

 Is RAKEZ a lower-tier option than the Dubai free zones?